gsgatlin/openafs-rpms/README.md

 technically obsolete with fedora going in a different direction with pre packaged kernel modules such as akmods.
 We just chose to use dkms since it was working well on other distros like ubuntu and arch linux.
+Also the dkms based package already existed in a primitive form.
+(Mandriva package)

 The Makefile needs to updated every time a new RHEL / CentOS is released or is dropped from support.
 The Makefile must also be edited whenever a new